v1.

 | Rewards | /v1/programs/{id}/rewards | Catalog items for redemption |

-| Transfers | /v1/transfers | Value movement between participants |
+| Transfers | /v1/transfers | Value movement between participants and groups |

 | Automations | /v1/programs/{id}/automations | Scheduled event generation |

-| Reporting | /v1/reports | Ledger summaries and activity |
+| Reporting | /v1/reports | Liability reports, summaries, and the journal |